-- 4. Time Commitment.
+4. Time Commitment.
 The Board should seek candidates whose service on other boards will not adversely affect their ability to dedicate the requisite time to service on this Board.
-The Board generally believes that directors who are full-time employees of other companies should not serve on more than two public company boards at a time in addition to the Company's Board, and directors who are retired from active employment should not serve on more than three boards in addition to the Company's Board.
+The Board generally believes that directors who are full-time employees of other companies should not serve on more than one public company board at a time in addition to the Company's Board, and directors who are retired from active employment should not serve on more than three public company boards in addition to the Company's Board.
 Audit Committee members should generally not serve on more than two public company audit committees in addition to the Company's Audit Committee.
-The Board may, however, make exceptions to these standards if the Board believes it to be in the interest of the Company and its shareholders and determines that such simultaneous service will not impair the ability of the director to serve effectively on the Company's Board. - 5.
-Directors Who Change or Cease Their Principal Occupation.
-Any director who changes his or her employer, or otherwise has a significant change in job responsibilities, shall notify the Board of such change, including details concerning his or her new position, as soon as is feasible.
+The Board may, however, make exceptions to these standards if the Board believes it to be in the interest of the Company and its shareholders and determines that such simultaneous service will not impair the ability of the director to serve effectively on the Company's Board.